OzuYatamutsu/project-overengineer/README.md

 9. The Client opens a WebSocket against a Status API.
 10. The Client passes the job ID to the Status API.
 11. The Status API watches the job state within the Redis cluster and sends updates to the Client so it can update the UI accordingly.
-12. The Redis cluster publishes an event (containing just the job ID and the timestamp) to a stream for each new job waiting to be processed.
+12. The Redis cluster publishes an event (containing the job ID, the job state, and the timestamp) to a stream for each new job waiting to be processed.
 13. An idle worker within the OCR Core consumes a job from the event stream and updates the timestamp and job state (PROCESSING) within the Redis cluster.
 14. The worker downloads the file blob associated with the job.
 15. The worker processes the image for text.